irbull/mars-top-10/top10.md

 --------------
 While 10 years is a long time, some Eclipse feature requests last longer than that.
 In fact, since before I was a committer, since before I went to my first EclipseCon, and since before YouTube had its first video, the Eclipse community has been requesting a proper Mac Application for Eclipse.

-This year Eclipse finally delivered, shipping the MacOS version as a proper Mac application.
+This year the Eclipse team finally delivered, shipping the MacOS version as a proper Mac application.
 This means that Eclipse can be unzipped and dragged directly in your Application folder.
 With this change, installing Eclipse becomes much easier on Mac, and features like “open with” now work as expected.

 ![Mac Application](images/mac_app.png)